leontoddjohnson/simple_streamlit/README.md

 Code can be tested locally with `streamlit run app.py` (assuming your app file name is `app.py`, of course).
 Once the app is running as you like, you can click the "Deploy" button on the upper right of the page.
 If you haven't already, you may need to [set up a Streamlit Cloud account](https://docs.streamlit.io/streamlit-community-cloud/get-started) to link your project GitHub repository.

-#### Environment Variables
+### Environment Variables

 Use [dotenv](https://github.com/theskumar/python-dotenv#getting-started) to manage environment variables.
 You'll need to `pip` install it, as directed in the instructions, then create a file with the name *.env* (notice the period) in your project directory to hold any keys or secrets.
 We'll be using dotenv to access Backblaze, below. **Make sure ".env" is added to your [.gitignore file](https://www.atlassian.com/git/tutorials/saving-changes/gitignore)**.

 Once your environment variables are working locally, make sure you configure them accordingly on Streamlit using their [Secrets Management](https://docs.streamlit.io/streamlit-community-cloud/deploy-your-app/secrets-management).

-#### Caching
+### Caching

 This app uses [Streamlit caching](https://docs.streamlit.io/library/advanced-features/caching) capabilities to cache (or save) objects whose loading would otherwise slow down the application.
 To do so, the app employs decorator functions.
 For more information on decorator functions in Python, I recommend the first two sections of [this article on RealPython](https://realpython.com/primer-on-python-decorators), by Geir Arne Hjelle.

 In short, a decorator function adjusts its companion function by "wrapping" it in some other function.
 Here, the `@st.cache_data` or `@st.cache_object` decorator wraps its companion function such that the input is checked against a list of previous inputs of that function.
-If it's been run before, the output is pulled from this
+If it's been run before, the output is pulled from the cache instead of being run again.

 ## Backblaze

 Sign up for the [Backblaze B2 Cloud Storage](https://www.backblaze.com/b2/cloud-storage.html) service.
-At the time of writing this, the first 10GB are free!
+At the time of writing this, the first 10GB of storage (with downloading up to 1GB/day) are free!
 For more information on Backblaze, check out their [documentation](https://www.backblaze.com/docs/cloud-storage-python-developer-quick-start-guide).

 1. [Create at least one storage bucket](https://www.backblaze.com/docs/cloud-storage-create-and-manage-buckets#create-a-bucket) for your project, and at least one separate [application key](https://www.backblaze.com/docs/cloud-storage-create-and-manage-app-keys#create-an-app-key).
 It's recommended that you get into the habit of keeping your bucket *private*.
    - Your Application Key is **different** from the "Master" app key.
 You can set it to Read and Write to the storage bucket you created.